-Dossier Is the Best-Kept Secret in Fragrance Right Now
+Dossier’s Designer-Inspired Scents Are the Best-Kept Secret in Fragrance Right Now

 Scouted selects products independently.
 If you purchase something from our posts, we may earn a small commission.

 If you aren’t plugged into the latest men’s grooming trends, you may not be familiar with Dossier, a cologne and perfume brand that’s quietly conquering the fragrance world.
-The new-ish fragrance brand will spare you from buying overpriced designer cologne ever again.
+The under-the-radar fragrance brand will spare you from buying overpriced designer cologne ever again.

-Dossier makes designer perfume and cologne dupes so good you won’t be able to tell the difference.
-The top, middle, and base notes you love are all there, except without the designer markup.
+Dossier makes designer perfume and cologne alternatives so good you won’t be able to tell the difference.
+(The brand also makes its own original scents, and they’re equally as luxe.)
+For its impressions lineup, the top, middle, and base notes you love are all there, except without the designer markup.
 So if you love Dior’s Sauvage, Creed’s Aventus, or Armani’s Acqua Di Gio, Dossier has a cologne that smells exactly the same—except they cost 75 percent less than their designer counterparts.

 I’ll admit that it’s the kind of product that sounds too good to be true, so I decided to try Dossier for myself.
-I ordered the company’s best-selling Citrus Ginger, which is “inspired by Chanel’s Bleu de Chanel.”
+I ordered the company’s bestselling Citrus Ginger, which is “inspired by Chanel’s Bleu de Chanel.”
 I’m a fan of the original fragrance, and I thought the citrusy notes would be perfect for summer.
-This cologne features top notes of ginger, citrus, and peppermint; middle notes of vetiver, pink pepper, and nutmeg; and base notes of sandalwood incense, and cedarwood.
+This cologne features top notes of ginger, citrus, and peppermint; middle notes of vetiver, pink pepper, and nutmeg; and base notes of sandalwood incense and cedarwood.
 Normally, a 1.7-ounce bottle of Bleu de Chanel would cost me $112, but you can buy the Dossier dupe for just $29.

-So is Dossier cologne really worth it?
+So, is Dossier cologne really worth it?

 I can tell you this for sure: Dossier definitely passes the smell test.
 Three sprays kept me smelling great without being overwhelming (a fact that my long-time girlfriend confirmed).
 I couldn’t tell the difference between this and Bleu de Chanel, but I also have a pretty weak sense of smell.
 What really matters is that the fragrance smells really attractive.
 It doesn’t have the “cheap” and overpowering smell you get with most low-priced fragrances.